 There is a lane off the main street called Laxman Mudaliar Street.

 Which is full of tailors, who promise to stitch anything for you within an hour.
 They all operate from small shops.
 But do a wonderful job of stitching and that too at a fraction of the price, compared to their savvy counterparts in boutiques in upmarket areas.
 They more or less stick to the time they give you, more often than not you need no re-work.
 But there are no facilities for you to do a trial as they do not have any mirrors or even proper space for you to change and try the clothes.
-You can get all kinds of embroideries done for your attire.
+You can get all kinds of embroidery done for your attire.
 Just give them the pattern or choose from the patterns that are available to them.

 There are cloth shops that sell dress materials.
 Plain fabric or just about anything that you may need and at far less price than the street that leads you to this street.
 You must get some of your clothes stitched here and explore this area.

 If you are looking for a Mehandiwali to put Henna on your hands, all roads will lead you to this street.
 The only mother-daughter duo who claim to put Rajasthani Mehandi is found here.
 But unlike their counterparts in other cities, they have a proper office.
 You have to book them in advance.
 They come in their own car and charge like anything.
 I would not recommend them either for quality or attitude.
-But I guess that’s what monopoly does that to you.
+But I guess that’s what Monopoly does to you.

 Just a small rider, on Fridays the commercial street suddenly goes silent, so probably that is not a good day to visit this area.
 You can enjoy the little eateries which are spread here and there and serve the basic food.